MatheusAraujoSouza/Technical-Test-Codex/README.md

 # Technical-Test-Codex

-One of the parts of the Codex summer internship process is taking the technical exam.
+One of the parts of the Codex Summer Internship process is taking the technical exam.
 Seven days were given to perform at least two problems out of eight.
-The computer's language is optional, but the problem requirements must be solved and not only the functioning of the code will be evaluated.
+The programming language is optional, the problem requirements must be solved and not only the functioning of the code will be evaluated.

 ### Exercises performed